vdaas/vald/docs/developer/style.md

 ### Packages

 The package defines the context of the objects in the package, for example, the corresponding methods and structs belong to the corresponding package.
-Unlike other languages like Java, in Golang we use the package name to declare which context of the object we are going to use.
+Unlike other languages like Java, in Go we use the package name to declare which context of the object we are going to use.
 For example in [time](https://golang.org/pkg/time/) package, it defines all the objects about time like `time.Now()` method to get the current time.

 Here is the naming conventions of the package: